Simeon Mills Historic District

 The Simeon Mills Historic District is a group of seven historic commercial buildings two blocks west of the capitol square in Madison, Wisconsin, constructed from around 1845 to 1887.
 In 1987 the district was added to the National Register of Historic Places - considered significant for its concentration of 19th century commercial buildings, which is unique in Madison.

 History

-The city of Madison began in 1836 when the territorial legislature chose it as the territorial capitol.
+The city of Madison began in 1836 when the territorial legislature chose it as the territorial capital.
 Work soon began on the capitol building, and Eben and Rosaline Peck built a log inn to house new arrivals, just a block north of what is now the Mills Historic District.
 They were the first permanent settlers in Madison.